Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_intro.md

 2. What are the limitations of using [connector z]?
    - see what problems people have had using this type of connector & their suggestions for alternative connectors

-Usually there won't be a direct mention of a "BCI pipeline" in a research paper or open-source project; however, by the identifying the steps below in these online sources, you can gain ideas for how people went about forming their pipelines.
+Usually there won't be a direct mention of a "BCI pipeline" in a research paper or open-source project; by the identifying the pipeline steps outline on the next page in these online sources, you can gain ideas for how people went about forming their pipelines.